vtexdocs/help-center-content/docs/en/tutorials/Integrations/Price/configuring-a-discount-for-orders-prepaid-in-full.md

 1. Use the Checkout API to determine the discount and link it to a payment method (see our tutorial [Set a discount using the Checkout API](https://developers.vtex.com/vtex-rest-api/docs/set-a-discount-using-the-checkout-api)).

-2. Configure the layout in the CMS so that the discount appears on the selected payment method on the product page (see details in the following section).
+2. Configure the layout for both CMS and IO stores, ensuring that the discount is displayed in the selected payment method on the product page (see details in the following section).

 ## CMS